eubinecto/politely/README.md

-Project Politetune is a rule-based (well, for the time being) politeness tuner that is designed to help L2 learners of Korean in learning when and when not to use Korean honorifics.
+KPS is a rule-based politeness styler for anyone trying to learn Korean honorifics.

  example |
 --- |